 This guide provides a selection of resources that will be useful to your work in this course.
-You will find information about searching for books using the library catalog (DELCAT Discovery), and finding articles from suggested science news sources or licensed databases.
+You will find information about searching for books using the library catalog (DELCAT), and finding articles from suggested science news sources or licensed databases.
 Also included is information for learning how to accurately cite your sources, as well as a selection of video tutorials.

 The key to doing good research is to clearly define your topic, develop a broad list of appropriate keywords to use as search terms, and to keep looking in many different sources until you have enough information.

 Define your research topic in a sentence or two